erjank/teaching/practices.md

 > institutions' WiFi (which can be of highly variable quality), and has
 > the issues mentioned above with things like keyboard shortcuts.

+## Setting Up Your Own Enviornment

+FIXME: target here for forward ref from performance section about setting up your environment, e.g., having a glass of water to give yourself time to think.
+Also talk about how it's OK to face away from your audience for a few moments to write on the board or walk through code, as long as it's only for a few moments.

+## Cough Drops

+FIXME: explain cough drops.

 ## Teaching Online

 Many learners find it difficult to get to a workshop, either because